charliecalvert/CloudNotes/Assignments/NpmPublishing.md

 ## Overview

+The goals of this assignment are to:

-Learn how to use NPM Publishing to put a library of your code on NPM.
+- Learn how to publish a library of your code on NPM.
+- Integrate React components into an Express based client.

+![The Interface][client-view]

 ## Account